d4fl0w/gw4e.samples/README.md

 ## The Distributor Sample.

-Create a simple simulator of an automatic item dispensing machine.
-The machine maintains an inventory of item with fixed prices, and is able to dispense a fixed set of possible items with different amounts.
+Create a simple simulator of an automatic items dispensing machine.
+The machine maintains an inventory of items with fixed prices, and is able to deliver the item when enoug money have been introduced in the machine.
 The user can select an item or deselect it if needed.
-He/She inserts coins and when enough money have been inserted in the machine the item is ready to be delivered.
+He/She inserts coins and when enough money have been inserted the item is ready to be delivered.
 When the total amount of inserted coins is upper than the item price, then the machine gives back the difference.

 This sample shows how to modelize this and how it is derived to generate a test.